 In an interview to mark the event he said the trial “was perhaps my most important and most invaluable I have ever done”.

 “What stayed with me,” he told the Swindon Advertiser, “was a better understanding that all people are equal irrespective of colour, and that there was no case better striving for than human rights.”

-Writing in his foreword Joffe’s book The State vs. Nelson Mandela: The trial that changed South Africa published in 2007, Mandela wrote: “A remarkable piece of contemporary historical writing that will serve as one of the most reliable sources for understanding what happened at that trial and how we came to live and see democracy triumph in South Africa.”
+In the foreword to Joffe’s book, The State vs. Nelson Mandela: The Trial that Changed South Africa, published in 2007, Mandela wrote: “A remarkable piece of contemporary historical writing that will serve as one of the most reliable sources for understanding what happened at that trial and how we came to live and see democracy triumph in South Africa.”

 Hamba kahle, Lord Joffe.
 May you rest in peace.